-Looking for the best portable induction cooktop?
+Looking for the best portable induction compatible cookware?
 If you love to cook, then you probably understand the importance of top notch cookware.
 While it is quite simple to pick out cookware for your gas or electric stove top, you might not know where to start when it comes to induction cookware.
 And with the rising use of induction stove tops, you need to know how to pick the most suitable cookware.

-Induction cookware uses a magnetic process to heat your pots and pans, and you can always determine whether a cookware piece is induction-ready by sticking a magnet to it- if it sticks it is induction-ready, if it falls off it cannot be used on an induction stove top.
+Induction cookers uses a magnetic process to heat your pots and pans, and you can always determine whether a cookware piece is induction-ready by sticking a magnet to it- if it sticks it is induction-ready, if it falls off it cannot be used on an induction stove top.
 But what’s next after this?

 That is where I come in, showing you everything you need to know about induction cookware.
-The buying guide below will make it easier for you to pick out the right induction cookware based on your cooking style, so that you can have a great cooking performance each and every time.
+The portable induction cooktop buying guide below will make it easier for you to pick out the right induction cookware based on your cooking style, so that you can have a great cooking performance each and every time.

 When it comes to the material of your induction cookware, you need to go with a ferromagnetic material or one which contains iron.
 Your top choices will be stainless steel (with an iron base or core), cast iron, aluminum (with an iron base or core), and enameled steel.
 You will not find induction cookware that uses copper, glass or plain aluminum.

 Each of the materials of the portable cooktops have their own benefits.
 Firstly, we have stainless steel, which has become a popular induction cookware choice because of its strength, rigidity, and non-corrosive properties.
 However, it is not an efficient heat conductor, and it is therefore layered with aluminum for great cooking performance.